1996–97 Chicago Bulls season: Regular season

-Jordan led the league in scoring once again, averaging 29.6 points, 5.9 rebounds, 4.3 assists and 1.7 steals per game, plus contributing 111 three-point field goals, and was named to the All-NBA First Team, while Pippen averaged 20.2 points, 6.5 rebounds, 5.7 assists and 1.9 steals per game, led the Bulls with 156 three-point field goals, and was selected to the All-NBA Second Team; both Jordan and Pippen were named to the NBA All-Defensive First Team.
-In addition, Rodman led the league with 16.1 rebounds per game, but only played 55 games due to suspensions and injuries, such as serving an 11-game suspension for kicking a cameraman during a road game against the Minnesota Timberwolves on January 15, 1997, and a knee injury which caused him to miss the final 13 games of the regular season.

-Meanwhile, Kukoč provided scoring off the bench, averaging 13.2 points per game, but only played 57 games due to a foot injury, while Luc Longley provided the team with 9.1 points and 5.6 rebounds per game, Kerr contributed 8.1 points per game and 110 three-point field goals off the bench, while shooting .464 in three-point field goal percentage, second-year forward Jason Caffey averaged 7.3 points and 4.0 rebounds per game, starting at power forward in a few games during Rodman's suspension, and Ron Harper contributed 6.3 points and 2.5 assists per game.
+Jordan led the league in scoring once again, averaging 29.6 points, 5.9 rebounds, 4.3 assists and 1.7 steals per game, plus contributing 111 three-point field goals, and was named to the All-NBA First Team, while Pippen averaged 20.2 points, 6.5 rebounds, 5.7 assists and 1.9 steals per game, led the Bulls with 156 three-point field goals, and was named to the All-NBA Second Team; both Jordan and Pippen were named to the NBA All-Defensive First Team.
+In addition, Kukoč provided scoring off the bench, averaging 13.2 points, 4.6 rebounds and 4.5 assists per game, but only played 57 games due to a foot injury, while Luc Longley provided the team with 9.1 points and 5.6 rebounds per game, and Kerr contributed 8.1 points per game and 110 three-point field goals off the bench, while shooting .464 in three-point field goal percentage.
+Meanwhile, second-year forward Jason Caffey averaged 7.3 points and 4.0 rebounds per game, Ron Harper contributed 6.3 points and 2.5 assists per game, Rodman provided with 5.7 points and 16.1 rebounds per game, but only played 55 games due to suspensions and a knee injury, which caused him to miss the final 13 games of the regular season, and Randy Brown contributed 4.7 points per game.

 During the NBA All-Star weekend at the Gund Arena in Cleveland, Ohio, Jordan and Pippen were both selected for the 1997 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was Pippen's seventh and final All-Star appearance.
-Jordan also recorded the first triple-double in an All-Star Game with 14 points, 11 rebounds and 11 assists, as the Eastern Conference defeated the Western Conference, 132–120.
+Jordan recorded the first triple-double in an All-Star Game with 14 points, 11 rebounds and 11 assists, as the Eastern Conference defeated the Western Conference, 132–120.
 Meanwhile, Kerr won the NBA Three-Point Shootout, in which he participated in for the fourth consecutive year.
 Jordan also finished in second place in Most Valuable Player voting, behind Karl Malone of the Utah Jazz, while Pippen finished in eleventh place; Pippen finished in fourth place in Defensive Player of the Year voting, while Jordan finished in fifth place, and Kukoč finished in second place in Sixth Man of the Year voting, behind John Starks of the Knicks.